Help and support for human trafficking and slavery

 Crisis and help lines

-Australian Federal Police (AFP)(Opens external website)
+Australian Federal Police (AFP)(Opens in a new tab/window)

 Call 13 12 37 (131AFP)